puppetlabs/puppet-docs/source/learning/variables.markdown

 * `$variables` always start with a dollar sign.
 You assign to variables with the `=` operator.
 * Variables can hold strings, numbers, arrays, and hashes.
-* You can use variables as a value for any attribute, or even as the title of a resource.
+* You can use variables as the value for any resource attribute, or even as the title of a resource.
-* If you use double-quotes, you can interpolate variables inside strings.
+* You can also interpolate variables inside strings, if you use double-quotes.
 To distinguish a `${variable}` from the surrounding text, you should wrap its name in curly braces.
 * Every variable has a short name and a fully-qualified name.
 Fully qualified variables look like `$scope::variable`.
 Top scope variables are the same, but their scope is nameless: `$::top_scope_variable`.
 * You can only assign the same variable **once** in a given scope.[^declarative]